OudomMunint/Benchmark/README.md

 # Output
 <img src="results.png"/>
--Scroll down to see results, `Runtime` should be the benchmark
+- Scroll down to see results
+- `Runtime` should be the benchmark

 # Compare your results to mine!
 ## MacBookPro 15" 2018